 What to Look for in a Reusable Water Bottle

 Think about how many ounces you want your vessel to hold.
-If you’re taking this bottle with you on the go (in a purse, backpack, etc.) you might want to keep it to 16 ounces and smaller.
+If you’re taking this bottle with you on the go (in a purse, backpack, etc.), you might want to keep it to 16 ounces and smaller.
 Some people even like to drink out of kid-sized water bottles because of how easy they are to throw in a bag.
-But, if you need a bottle that’s going to sit next to you at your desk, then 24 ounces and larger would be great.
+But if you need a bottle that’s going to sit next to you at your desk, then 24 ounces and larger would be ideal.
 The less you have to get up to refill it the better, right?

 Finally, you’ll want to take design features into consideration.
 For example, most insulated water bottles can’t be put in the dishwasher, so if you rely on your dishwasher you might want to consider a bottle that can handle it.
 There are myriad lid options, too, and the right one can help keep you hydrated.
 Some of us do better drinking from straws while others like to chug from a plastic spout that can be opened with their teeth during a workout session.